factopolis/factopolis/content/claims/hrc-gave-almost-700k-to-wife-of-fbi-agent-investigating-her/_index.md

 ---
-title: Hillary Clinton Gave Almost $700,000 to Wife of FBI Agent Investigating Her
+title: Hillary Clinton gave almost $700,000 to wife of FBI agent investigating her
 summary: The timeline is wrong and the connections are exaggerated
 checks:
   - checker: washington-post